Pathgather/pulsey/README.md

 NEXT FEATURES
-Completed: 8/15
+Completed: 8/14

+- basic optional welcome screen and finish screen with customizable header, message, button, etc.
 - add loopTillComplete option, set to true initially.  if false, you can't skip beyond last step to first.
-- add hideDotOnClick option that does as described.  allows removeStepOnClick to be true without having to keep showing the dot.
-- basic optional welcome screen and finish screen with customizable header, message, button, etc.
 - progress/step badges and/or progress bar
-- allow user to put html inside tooltip via data attribute
 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
 - provide user with multiple pre-designed options for look and animation of dots and tooltips just by changing one option.  or they can choose to use their own css.